-Our sheep are sheared in early summer, mostly by hand although electrical clippers are usually used on the tups (males).
-We use a local shearer if we need extra help.
+Our sheep are sheared in early summer, mostly by hand.
+We use a local shearer (with electric clippers) when we need extra help.
 We sell whole (raw) fleeces which are just as it says - tidied up a wee bit to remove daggings and thistles then sold straight from the sheep.

 The fleeces are then sorted into their natural shades and sent (or taken) to a mill in England.
 We enjoy working closely with the mill to develop new woolly ideas and products.

 Shetland wool is among the finest of all native breeds, with a crimped staple.
 We notice that some colours produce even softer fleece than others, and this is something we are working on in our breeding.

-Our wool is sold on-line here at wool festivals around Scotland and the North of England, and in the Humbie Hub
+Our wool is sold on-line, at wool festivals around Scotland and the North of England.

 The Koru Flock of Shetland sheep was started in 2007, with 6 ewes.
 Little did we know how soon we would be struggling not to let our love of these amazing sheep take over our lives!

-We try to breed single-coloured rather than patterned sheep but you never know when something cute might catch your eye at a sale....
+We tend to keep single-coloured rather than patterned sheep but you never know when something cute might catch your eye at a sale....

 Our home-grown sheep come in white, moorit, fawn, grey, Shetland black and true black.

 Our sheep are friendly and bucket-trained and our older 'girls' are either sold on to good homes or kept on as pets.

 Our sheep are registered with the Shetland Sheep Society - which aims to preserve the breed standard on the mainland of Scotland and the rest of the UK.